“Those who cannot remember the past are condemned to repeat it.”

 Length: 63 minutes / 1.05 hours

-Buster Keaton took a more upbeat approach to Griffith’s story with Three Ages.
+Buster Keaton took a more upbeat approach to Griffith’s story with Three Ages (1923).
 Both share the multiple, historical periods, but Three Ages tries to highlight the struggle of man to win the heart of a woman.
 As such, Three Ages also mimics Intolerance by only using three archetypes: the boy (Buster Keaton), the girl (Margaret Leahy), and the rival (Wallace Beery).
 In the Prehistoric Age, the rival wins the girl by knocking her over the head and dragging her away.
-In the Roman Age, the rival wins the girl by besting the boy in a chariot race.
-Finally, the Modern Age (i.e. 1920’s America) has the rival winning the girl over with massive amounts of wealth.
-Fortunately, it is in this final age that the boy finally gets the girl by stepping up and showing some confidence.
+In the Roman Age, the rival wins the girl by beating the boy in a chariot race.
+Finally, the Modern Age (i.e., 1920s America) has the rival winning the girl over with massive amounts of wealth.
+Fortunately, it is in this final age when the boy finally gets the girl by stepping up and showing some confidence.
 Despite his monetary lack, the boy and girl have one thing in common: love.

 History of the World, Part 1